P-p-H-d/mlib/README.md

 * DEL (&obj): free the allocated uninitialized object 'obj' (default is M\_MEMORY\_DEL).
 The object is not cleared before being free.
 The object shall have been allocated by the NEW operator.
 * REALLOC(type, type pointer, number) --> type pointer: realloc the given type pointer (either NULL or a pointer returned by the REALLOC operator itself) to an array of number objects of this type.
 Previously objects pointed by the pointer are kept up to the minimum of the new or old array size.
 New objects are not initialized.
 Freed objects are not cleared.
 Default is M\_MEMORY\_REALLOC.
 * FREE (&obj) : free the allocated uninitialized array object 'obj' (default is M\_MEMORY\_FREE).
 The objects are not cleared before being free.
 The object shall have been allocated by the REALLOC operator.
 * INIT\_MOVE(objd, objc): Initialize 'objd' to the same state than 'objc' by stealing as resources as possible from 'objc', and then clear 'objc'.
 It is equivalent to calling INIT\_SET(objd,objc) then CLEAR(objc) (but usually way faster).
+By default, all objects are assumed to be trivially movable (i.e. using memcpy to move an object is safe).
+If an object is not trivially movable, it shall provide an INIT\_MOVE method or disable the INIT\_MOVE method enterely.
 * MOVE(objd, objc): Set 'objd' to the same state than 'objc' by stealing as resources as possible from 'objc' and then clear 'objc'.
 It is equivalent to calling SET(objd,objc) then CLEAR(objc) or CLEAR(objd) and then INIT\_MOVE(objd, objc).
+TBC if really needed.
 * SWAP(objd, objc): Swap the object 'objc' and the object 'objd' states.
 * CLEAN(obj): Empty the container from all its objects.
 Nearly like CLEAR except that the container 'obj' remains initialized (but empty).
 * HASH (obj) --> size_t: return a hash of the object (used for hash table).
 Default is performing a hash of the memory representation of the object.